matthijs166/battleship-coding-tournament/README.md

 In the folder `/src/brains/` you can find pre-made brains.
 You can use the brains as starting point for your own AI.
 The basic brains just do random moves until the game is over.

 ## How to place ships
 In Your brain, you have to implement the *start()* method.
 This method is called once at the beginning of the game.
-You have to place your ships on the board.
+You have to place all your ships on the board.
 ```ts
 start() {
     // Select the first ship